Data assimilation in the low noise regime with application to the Kuroshio: Importance sampling strategies

 where

 and

 \end{enumerate} } \end{alg} Notice that Algorithm \ref{ek2} only requires the solution of one optimization problem per observation time.
 In our tests the cost of Step {\tt iii} is only about 10 times the cost of the evolution of a single trajectory in Step {\tt iv}, i.e. the cost of running Algorithm \ref{ek2} is comparable to the cost of running Algorithm \ref{pf1} with 10 additional particles.
 Thus it seems that this algorithm is only marginally more expensive than the standard particle filter.
 The reader should appreciate that while this algorithm does assume that the posterior is Gaussian, it does not assume that the predictive density is Gaussian.
 This is the key to its advantage over the ensemble Kalman filter.
 For some problems this algorithm may benefit from the addition of a particle clustering step and a separate solution of the optimization problem in Step {\tt iii} for each cluster (with different mean and covariance for each cluster).
 Finally we mention that while Algorithm \ref{pf3} employs a resampling step, one can easily imagine variants that do not.
 For example, one can modify these algorithms to incorporate the sample transformations in \cite{bickel2009_nleaf}.
+In the next section we will test Algorithms \ref{pf3} and \ref{ek2} against Algorithms \ref{pf1} and \ref{ek1} on a simple model of the Kuroshio.